pantunes/xtcryptosignals/README.md

 ```

 ### Results
-This service is fast as it uses threading.
-It takes me around 6 seconds to collect data of 70 crypto-currencies symbols pairs from 7 exchanges and save it in 11 collections in MongoDB.
+The Ticker service uses multi-processing and it takes around 6 seconds to collect data of 70 crypto-currencies symbols pairs from 7 exchanges and save it in 11 collections in MongoDB.
 (This performance figure depends on used hardware and Internet connection / latency)

 ### RESTFul Server API